Counterfactual Forecasting for Panel Data

 Here $\star$ denotes a missing entry.
-We impose a stationary vector autoregressive structure on the factors. \begin{assumption}[Stable VAR(1) factors] The latent factors $F_t$ follow a stable $r$-dimensional VAR(1) model where $\rho(A)<1$ and $\eta_t$ is a noise process with mean 0 and covariance matrix $\Sigma_\eta$. \end{assumption} The VAR(1) structure simplifies our analysis, and can be generalized to more complex stationary time series models.
+We impose a stationary vector autoregressive structure on the factors. \begin{assumption}[Stationary VAR(1) factors] The latent factors $F_t$ follow a stationary $r$-dimensional VAR(1) model where $\rho(A)<1$ and $\eta_t$ is a noise process with mean 0 and covariance matrix $\Sigma_\eta$. \end{assumption} The VAR(1) structure is purely for the demonstration of our analysis, and can be generalized to more complex time series models.
 The coefficient matrix $A$ governs the structure of the autocorrelated factors.
 Additionally Wold's decomposition theorem \citet[Prop.
 2.1]{lutkepohl2005new} guarantees that under mild regularity conditions, every stationary and purely nondeterministic process is well-approximated by a finite order VAR process.
-The stationary VAR(1) process \eqref{eq:var1_factor} is stable if $\det(I_r - Az) \ne 0$ for all $|z| \le 1$, which is ensured if the eigenvalues of $A$ are smaller than 1, i.e. $\rho(A) < 1$.
+The condition $\rho(A) < 1$ ensures stationarity of the VAR(1) process \eqref{eq:var1_factor}.